by Barry Burke

 In the previous four blogs in this series we have addressed all the issues relating to upgrading to 9.2, so I will assume that you are now planning to upgrade to the latest release.

-How, therefore, can you go about keeping your code up to date?
+How, therefore, can you go about keeping your E1 code current?

 I am sure that it will come as no surprise to you that DWS has an innovative and excellent solution for you.
 It is called the DWS Dimension Tempo service.